fewdw/final-project-student/README.md

 - Every developper will have their own specific tag so it is easier to read the branches they have been working on
 - The acronym should be the first letter of your name and the last (VS,FS,AS,FL)

--You should also be adding the story number depending on the JIRA story you are taking on.
+- You should also be adding the story number depending on the JIRA story you are taking on.

 - Branches will be named with the following convention depending on what they are working: